B Mitzvah: The Newest Innovation of Jew

 For further inquiry and to sign up:

-Open Temple believes that participation in BMitzvah and the Creative Torah Academy is for the whole family and requires that families become Open Temple co-creators before enrollment.
+Open Temple believes that participation in BMitzvah and the Creative Torah Academy is for the whole family and requires that families become Open Temple co-creators as part of enrollment.
 If our suggested membership rates aren’t affordable for your family, please contact us and we will do our best to offer assistance.

 BMitzvah fees include: